multi-coop/datami-documentation-content/texts/en/why-gitribute/why-gitribute-quality-schemas.md

 The French State has a strong roadmap regarding schemas, and there is already a good [list of schemas already existing](https://schema.data.gouv.fr/schemas.html) to create or analyze datasets.

-Gitribute follows the trend of "[frictionless data](https://frictionlessdata.io/)" and some of Gitribute's widgets allow to **[apply table schema](/docs-gitfile)** to the tables you share in a widget.
+Datami follows the trend of "[frictionless data](https://frictionlessdata.io/)" and some of Datami's widgets allow to **[apply table schema](/docs-gitfile)** to the tables you share in a widget.

-Our intention with Gitribute is to allow actors with more modest means than a state (!) or big companies to use schemas.
+Our intention with Datami is to allow actors with more modest means than a state (!) or big companies to use schemas.

 If schemas are vital to make better open data, and if we want common citizen to produce open data, **using a schema upon a table should become trivial or transparent**.